So, THIS Is Who Ed Sheeran Plays On

 The Hound, Beric Dondarrion, and Thoros of Myr need to get their own sitcom spinoff immediately.
 The whole thing can just be them cracking wise on the road to nowhere.
 Someone make that happen for me, k thx bye.

 By the looks of the snow, they've reached the North.
 As the "previously on Game of Thrones" at the beginning of the episode so helpfully reminded us, the Hound has seen that house before.
-He and Arya stopped there, and he murdered the family for bread.
+He and Arya stopped there, and he stole the family's silver, condemning them to death by starvation.

 Advertisement

-Note: Correction: This post originally stated the Hound murdered the peasant family for bread.
-He still killed them, but in a much more indirect way.